Where is hot in April

 Spring is a wonderful time to be in America, particularly in the South and Mid West, which both get oppressively hot in summer.
 You could start in Las Vegas (25°C; 12 hours of sunshine) then take a trip out to the Grand Canyon and perhaps a stay on a ranch.
 If you want to explore the national parks, take an escorted tour or an exciting fly-drive trip.

-You could explore the Wild West in Wyoming, or discover the beauty of Texas, Georgia, the Carolinas.
-In Florida – the “Sunshine State” – you could stay at a boutique beach hotel in Miami (27°C; 10 hours of sunshine), drive down to the Florida Keys, or rent a private home with pool in Orlando.
+You could discover the vast beauty of Texas.
+In Florida – the “Sunshine State” – you could stay at a boutique hotel in Miami (27°C; 10 hours of sunshine), relax on the beaches of Fort Lauderdale, drive down to the Florida Keys, or rent a private home with pool in Orlando.